 Spongebob Not-So-Square-Moon: HyperionA small irregular moon (smaller than Mimas) shaped and colored like a sponge.
 Hyperion is notable for being the only moon in the solar system to have a "chaotic rotation", meaning it lacks poles (no, not the Central European kind) or a stable axis of rotation.
 This essentially makes Hyperion's orientation in space unpredictable.
 A very hyperactive moon, indeed.
 Its surface features are named after sun and moon deities (e.g. the crater Helios).

 Yin and Yang OR the Frosted Walnut: IapetusFamously very white on its trailing side and very black (i.e. as dark as coal) on its leading side, Iapetus was discovered by Giovanni Cassini in 1671.
 The moon is tidally locked.
 Its two-tone nature was a mystery until 2009, when the Spitzer Space Telescope discovered a very dim ring of dust generated by the outer moon Phoebe.
 Since Phoebe orbits Saturn in the opposite direction, as the "Phoebe ring" spreads out it smacks into Iapetus head-on and darkens that side.
 Cassini also discovered a gigantic equatorial ridge that some people have compared to plastic sprue or the surface of a walnut.
+Also, because it orbit at an incline relative to the plane of the rings (unlike all the other major moons), Iapetus is the only major moon of Saturn with a full view of the spectacular ring system.
+On the other moons, the rings appear at best as a thin line in the sky (at worst, you're on Titan and while you have some marvelous mountains and methane seas to look at, the sky is just a red-orange haze).
+But on Iapetus, the sky looks like this◊.
+One imagines that if interplanetary space tourism ever becomes a thing, Iapetus, with its pretty mountains and view of Saturn, would become quite a popular destination.
 Its surface features are named after people and places from The Song of Roland (Roncevaux Terra, the crater Ganelon, Toledo and Tortelosa Montes, etc.) The setting of the book 2001: A Space Odyssey.

 Odd Girl Out: PhoebePhoebe was the first moon to be discovered photographically (in 1898) and was the outermost of Saturn's known moons until more were discovered in the 2000s (it's now considered a member of the "Norse group" of irregular satellites).
 Its main claim to fame was its retrograde orbit and very low albedo, and it was long thought to be a captured asteroid.
 Recent evidence points to it being a captured "centaur" (a Kuiper belt object pulled in from its normal stomping grounds out by Pluto by the permutations of the gas giants).
 Its surface features are named after people and places from the myth of Jason and the Argonauts (e.g. the crater Hylas).